Kwek Hong Png: Lawsuit

 In November 1989, a lawsuit was filed against Kwek for the misuse of funds as well as abetment.
 Represented by G. P. Selvam, Kwek was later found guilty of the charges, with a pending charge of "dishonestly receiving stolen property".
 Kwek was later allowed bail set at a million dollars.
 Kwek's passport was also seized as a precaution.

 Death and legacy

 Kwek died in 1994, aged 82.
-Louis Kraar of CNN described Kwek as "Singapore's leading developer".
+Louis Kraar of Fortune described Kwek as "Singapore's leading developer".
 His empire was later inherited by his son, Kwek Leng Beng.

 In 2003 a gallery displaying Chinese artefacts at the Asian Civilisations Museum was named after Kwek, and in 2015, following renovations to the museum, a new wing called the Kwek Hong Png Wing was opened.